MFA in Writing Resources

 Students may begin their studies in the Seminars during either of the 10-day residency sessions in January or June.
 Admission is limited and competitive.

-Students are admitted to the Seminars primarily on the strength of the original manuscript (s) and the essay submitted with the application.
-Faculty groups read submissions and select each new class.
-Each manuscript is judged according to its literary merit, its promise, and its indication of a student's readiness to study writing and literature on the graduate level.
+Students are admitted to the Seminars primarily on the strength of the original manuscript(s) and the essay submitted with the application.
+Each manuscript is judged according to its literary merit, its promise, and its indication of a student's readiness to study writing and literature at the graduate level.

 Although we encourage students to write broadly in fiction, poetry, and nonfiction and criticism, students will be accepted to work in one primary genre, unless they apply for the dual-genre degree option.
-With the exception of the third-term switch and the dual-genre option, students stay in their chosen genre of focus.
+With the exception of the dual-genre option, students stay in their chosen genre of focus.
 The manuscript(s) submitted with the application should be in the genre(s) in which the student intends to concentrate.

 Official transcripts from previous schools attended must also be submitted, along with recommendations from three people familiar with the student's writing and capacity to sustain study independently and collaboratively.

-A $75 nonrefundable application fee ($100 for Dual-Genre applicants) is required.
+A $75 nonrefundable application fee ($100 for dual-genre applicants) is required.
 This fee cannot be waived.

 Financial aid is available in the form of student loans.
 These funds must be applied for within the deadlines outlined on the application form.
 We invite interested applicants to call and discuss these matters in detail.